How poor data quality negatively impacts your business

 You can address the issue of poor data quality in various ways.
 Here are some solutions to data problems:

 - Fix the source system's data.
-Frequently, data quality problems can be resolved simply by cleaning the original source.
+Frequently, poor data quality problems can be resolved simply by cleaning the original source.
 The phrase "garbage in, garbage out" is applicable in this scenario because if the source data are wrong or insufficient, the database will become corrupted and generate poor-quality results.
 Fixing data in the source system is frequently the most effective strategy to guarantee compelling client experiences and analysis after the process.

 - Remediate the source system to resolve data issues.
 This strategy may sound similar to the first, but it operates differently.
 It is possible to configure the source system that collects data to cleanse data before it reaches the database automatically.
 It is better to configure your source system to automatically correct data errors, whether a website or another source.
 This situation is not totally "set it and forget it," but it comes close.